 10. University of Arizona

-Why University of Arizona’s web design stands out
+Why the University of Arizona’s web design is effective:

 - We love how the ‘I am…’ CTA starts the user on their pathway through the site, guiding students, parents, alumni, and more to subpages relevant and necessary to their needs.